Why do you think we’re writing this article?

 Wouldn’t it be great to get an idea of what type of visitors read your site’s articles?

-I’ll spare you the metaphorical diatribe here.
-Instead, I’ll introduce Google Analytics Affinity Reports.
+We’ll spare you the metaphorical diatribe here.
+Instead, we’ll introduce Google Analytics Affinity Reports.

 In Google Analytics, go to Behavior > Site Speed > Overview.